fsandhei/yambs/README.md

 `YAMBS` (Yet Another Meta Build System) is a command-line based meta build system for C++, written in Rust.

-## State of the project
-`YAMBS` is an ongoing project.
-It has bugs and needs better test coverage.

-This project begun just for fun and as a way for me to get familiarized in Rust and understand how meta build systems work.

-There might of course not be the best solutions for all things here.

-`YAMBS` is not intended to replace any of the popular systems that exist today.

-Any contribution to the project is welcome.
-Please create a PR with proper intent and description of what you are adding or modifying.

 ## Motivation
-It is intended to be a quick and easy build system for developers to easily maintain and manage their project.
+`YAMBS` is intended to be a quick and easy build system for developers to easily maintain and manage their C++ project.

 The idea is that development of a C++ project with `YAMBS` shall have focus on the C++ language, without the need of knowing a separate scripting language for maintaining your project.